 Cut back on artificial sweeteners

-Artificial sweeteners make not have calories, but your body reacts to them the same way it would react to sugar.
+Artificial sweeteners may not have calories, but your body reacts to them the same way it would react to sugar.
 Limit your diet sodas and any other artificial sweeteners you’re adding to recipes and drinks.

 Manage your stress